Got TeX?

 Text in SVG is rendered like all other graphical elements in SVG.
-All of the same transformation, clipping and masking features of SVG you can do with a rectangle or circle can be done with text.
-In addition, SVG provides a way to place the characters in the text to be placed in arbitrary positions and rotations.
-As you might imagine, placing characters on a curve or line rather than all over the place is the logical extension of this.
-This will be discussed latter in the path section.
+All of the same stroking, filling, transformation, clipping and masking features of SVG you can do with a rectangle or circle can be done with text.
+Besides all the unique positioning attributes, the characters in a text element are really just treated like complicated shapes.
+See Text in SVG (Font, Anchor, Alignment) for how to alter the typography of text.

 The 'text' Element

-<text x="50%" y="50%," dx="0,0,0,0,20" dy="0,0,0,0,8" rotate="20,30,40,50,0,0,-10" textLength="..." lengthAdjust="..." font-size="30" text-anchor="middle" >Hello World</text>
+<text x="50%" y="50%," dx="0,0,0,0,20" dy="0,0,0,0,8" rotate="20,30,40,50,0,0,-10" textLength="..." lengthAdjust="..." font-size="30" text-anchor="middle"><![CDATA[Hello World]]></text>

 Attribute